zpok3/Waters-of-Life/README.md

 # Post Installation

 ## Exclusions
+This operation is required because Windows can block MO2 and mod files from loading due to how MO2's virtualized filesystem works.
 1. Open Windows Security.
 2. Open `Virus and Threat Protection`.
 3. Click `Manage Settings` under `Virus and threat Protection settings`.